-Main habitats: Lowland Grassland
+Main habitats: Grassland

-The site is particularly notable for its abundance of rare French oat-grass, green-winged orchid and adder's tongue.
+The site is particularly notable for its abundance of rare French oat-grass, a nationally scarce plant and major constituent of the grassland.

 The hedgerows (some with large oaks) contribute to the diversity of the site.
 Local butterflies include common blue, meadow brown, speckled wood, brimstone and orange tip.

-The nearest toilet and refreshment facilities are in local villages.
+The best time to visit is between early May and early June.
+The nearest toilet and refreshment facilities are located in local villages.